ManashSwain/Restro/README.md

 We welcome contributions from the community to improve and enhance this project.
 If you'd like to contribute, please follow these steps:

     Fork the repository.
-    Create a new branch (git checkout -b feature-improvement).
-    Make your changes.
+    Create a new branch (git checkout -b feature-improvement) Make your changes.
     Commit your changes (git commit -am 'Add new feature').
     Push to the branch (git push origin feature-improvement).